 - Blooms late March to early April

-IN THE GARDEN: Grow Cornus mas for its early yellow flowers, which look like sweet little pom-pom puffballs-its a great alternative to forsythia.
+IN THE GARDEN: Grow Cornus mas for its early yellow flowers, which look like sweet little pom-pom puffballs.
+It is a great alternative to forsythia.

 His peeling bark looks great in tree or shrub habit.